blueskinlizard/NutriMap/README.md

 ---

-## Project Motivation

-Millions of Americans live in food deserts: areas with limited access to affordable and nutritious food.
-These regions often overlap with underserved communities and are linked to poor health outcomes, educational disparities, and long-term social challenges.
-While much research exists on food insecurity, accessible **tools that bridge data and decision-making remain scarce.**

-**NutriMap** was created to help solve that.
-It translates complex census data into **clear, interactive geospatial insights**, assisting local policymakers and citizens alike.

-Plus, the existing FARA interactive map could use an update😅!

----

 ## What NutriMap Does

 NutriMap is built on a hybrid machine learning and data visualization pipeline that:

-- 🧩 **Clusters census tracts** into six complex risk levels, and three simple ones: **High Risk**, **Moderate Risk**, and **Low Risk**, using a deep learning–based feature compressor (autoencoder) and K-Means clustering.
+- **Clusters census tracts** into six risk levels, and three simple ones: **High Risk**, **Moderate Risk**, and **Low Risk**, using a feature compressor (autoencoder) and K-Means clustering.
-- ⏳ **Tracks change over time** (e.g., 2015 vs. 2019) to show how food insecurity evolves across neighborhoods.
+- **Tracks change over time** (e.g., 2015 vs. 2019) to show how food insecurity evolves across neighborhoods.
-- 🗺️ **Visualizes census tracts** on an interactive Leaflet map using GeoJSON boundaries and CSV-based metadata.
+- **Visualizes census tracts** on an interactive Leaflet map using GeoJSON boundaries and CSV-based metadata.
-- 📊 **Displays tract-level details** in hover/click popups: median income, education levels, poverty rate, and more.
+- **Displays tract-level details** in hover/click popups: median income, education levels, poverty rate, and more.
-- 🌎 **Scalable nationwide** — with an easy-to-use search bar, NutriMap’s framework can be applied to **EVERY STATE AND EVERY TRACT** in the U.S. to assess local food insecurity risks.
+- **Scalable nationwide** — with an easy-to-use search bar, NutriMap’s framework can be applied to **EVERY STATE AND EVERY TRACT** in the U.S. to assess local food insecurity risks.

 ---